Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Interoperability

 **Explanation:**
-"Maintenance" is incorrect; operational work only.
+Maintenance is incorrect; operational work only.
-"Auditability" is incorrect; relates to checking performance.
+Auditability is incorrect; relates to checking performance.
-"Governance" is correct.
+Governance is correct.
 Governance ensures accountability, roles, and enforcement of policies.
-"Interoperability" is incorrect; relates to system compatibility.
+Interoperability is incorrect; relates to system compatibility.

 ---